Pyro (Marvel Comics): St. John Allerdyce

+Mystique's Brotherhood is renamed Freedom Force after its members offer their services to the United States government in exchange for protection and an official pardon for its crimes.
+As part of their first mission, the team captures Magneto.
+With Freedom Force, Pyro captures the Avengers on behalf of the federal government.

 During Freedom Force's final mission, the team confronts a group of Iraqi operatives known as Desert Sword in Kuwait.
-There are fatalities on both sides.
-Super Sabre is decapitated and Pyro kills Desert Sword operative Veil.
-Ultimately, Freedom Force is defeated and Pyro and Blob are abandoned in Kuwait and captured.
-Blob and Pyro are forced to serve as bodyguards to the country's military commanders.
+Pyro and Blob are abandoned in Kuwait and captured.
+Blob and Pyro are forced to serve as bodyguards to the Kuwaiti military.
 Later, Toad buys their release.
-Blob and Pyro join the Toad's new Brotherhood of Evil Mutants, and with them battled X-Force.
+Blob and Pyro join Toad's new Brotherhood of Mutants.

-Some years later, Pyro contracted the Legacy Virus, a fatal disease affecting mainly mutants.
-He went to great lengths to find a cure (encountering Cecilia Reyes at one point), several times at the expense of others, but was unsuccessful in his search and died from the virus.
-Pyro died shortly after helping rescue Robert Kelly from his former allies in the Brotherhood of Evil Mutants, with his actions being instrumental in changing Kelly's opinion on mutants as a whole.
+Some years later, Pyro contracts the Legacy Virus, a fatal disease mainly affecting mutants.
+He goes to great lengths to find a cure, but is unsuccessful and dies from the virus.
+Pyro dies shortly after helping rescue Robert Kelly from his former allies in the Brotherhood of Mutants, with his actions being instrumental in changing Kelly's opinion on mutants as a whole.

-During the "Necrosha" storyline, Pyro is resurrected by means of the Transmode Virus to serve as part of Selene's army of deceased mutants.
-Under the control of Selene and Eli Bard, he takes part in the assault on the mutant nation of Utopia.
+During the "Necrosha" storyline, Pyro is resurrected via the Transmode Virus to serve as part of Selene's army of deceased mutants.
+He later joins a new Brotherhood of Mutants led by Magneto's clone Joseph, who claims to be Magneto.

-Pyro was confirmed to have remained alive after the events of "Necrosha" as he battled both the original adult Iceman and the time-displaced teenage version in an attack in New York City, the older Bobby Drake confirming to his younger self that Pyro was indeed the original Australian version back from the dead.

-Pyro then joined a new Brotherhood of Mutants led by Magneto's clone Joseph, though Joseph claimed to be Magneto.
-He briefly battled the X-Men, though when Joseph's identity had been revealed, Pyro attempted to defend him against his teammate Juggernaut.
-Pyro was swiftly knocked unconscious by a punch from Cyclops.

 Simon Lasker

+The second Pyro is Simon Lasker.
+Created by writer Marc Guggenheim and artist Ardian Syaf, the character first appeared in X-Men Gold vol. 2 #1 (April 2017).

-Simon Lasker is an American teenage mutant who manifested pyrokinesis by accidentally burning down his high school building and killing everyone inside it.
-Suddenly appearing before him in the form of Professor X, a somehow-repowered Mesmero brainwashed him into becoming the new Pyro and to join his Brotherhood of Mutants which was secretly funded by anti-mutant activist Lydia Nance.
+Simon Lasker is an American teenage mutant who manifests pyrokinesis after accidentally burning down his high school, killing everyone inside.
+Mesmero, appearing as Professor X, subsequently brainwashes him into becoming the new Pyro and joining his Brotherhood of Mutants, which is secretly funded by anti-mutant activist Lydia Nance.
+After discovering Nance's anti-mutant agenda, Lasker leaves the Brotherhood and joins the X-Men.